Voting rights in the United States: Puerto Rico

 Congress has in fact acted in partial compliance with its obligations under the ICCPR when, in 1961, just a few years after the United Nations first ratified the ICCPR, it amended our fundamental charter to allow the United States citizens who reside in the District of Columbia to vote for the Executive offices.
-See U.S. Constitutional Amendment XXIII.51.
-Indeed, a bill is now pending in Congress that would treat the District of Columbia as "a congressional district for purposes of representation in the House of Representatives", and permit United States citizens residing in the capitol to vote for members of the House of Representatives.
-See District of Columbia House Voting Rights Act, S.160, 111th Congress (passed by the Senate, February 26, 2009) (2009).52  However, the United States has not taken similar "steps" with regard to the five million United States citizens who reside in the other U.S. territories, of which close to four million are residents of Puerto Rico.
-This inaction is in clear violation of the United States' obligations under the ICCPR".
+See U.S. Const. amend.
+XXIII.
+Indeed, a bill is now pending in Congress that would treat the District of Columbia as "a congressional district for purposes of representation in the House of Representatives," and permit United States citizens residing in the capitol to vote for members of the House of Representatives.
+See District of Columbia House Voting Rights Act, S.160, 111th Cong. (passed by Senate, February 26, 2009) (2009).
+However, the United States has not taken similar "steps" with regard to the five million United States citizens who reside in the other U.S. territories, of which close to four million are residents of Puerto Rico.
+This inaction is in clear violation of the United States' obligations under the ICCPR.